Engin-Boot/pong-stage-silent18knight/Stage0/give-me-a-name-too.md

-# -give-this-module-a-name
+# Sign up or login for the game

 ## Feature

-What part of the game does this module deliver?
+It performs the player to create profile for the game

 ## Acceptance Criteria

+### Scenario: Initially when someone enters the game then signing up is mandatory.

+  Given someone opens the game

+  When someone try to start play

+  Then they have to enter their name and create their profile for the first time.

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: Initially when someone enters the game after signup.

-  Given -give-initial-values-and-conditions

-  When -event-happens

-  Then -module-does-this

-### -add-scenario-if-needed
+Given someone opens the game again

+When he try to play the game

+Then he just have to enter his login credentials for the game to start from the last checkpoint.